coyotespike/coyotespike.github.io/_posts/2016-04-07-OrgEngineeringPlatforms.md

 ---
 layout: post
-title: Emerging platforms for organism engineering
+title: "Emerging platforms for organism engineering"
-date: 2016-04-07 01:38
+date: "2016-04-07 01:38"
-description:
+description: A good quote from Reshma Shetty
 # tags will also be used as html meta keywords.
 tags:
   - synthetic biology